MayaMatrix9936/SecondBrain-Monorepo/VIDEO_WALKTHROUGH_GUIDE.md

 **Continue:**

 "Let me delete a document.
 When I click delete, a confirmation modal appears.
 This prevents accidental deletions.
-When confirmed, the system removes the document from the vector store, deletes the metadata, and removes the physical file if it exists.
-This ensures complete cleanup."
+When confirmed, the document is moved to trash - it's not permanently deleted yet.
+This gives you a 30-day window to recover it if you change your mind."

+**Continue:**

+"Now let me show you the trash feature.
+I'll navigate to the Trash tab.
+Here you can see all deleted items - both documents and conversations.
+Each item shows when it was deleted and how many days until permanent deletion.
+I can restore any item with one click, or permanently delete it if I'm sure.
+Items older than 30 days are automatically removed to save space."

 #### Part D: Streaming Features